 2) More expensive

-For more information, itineraries and prices for all of the options for island-hopping departing from Krabi, please see the individual island pages:
+For more information, itineraries and guide prices for all of the options for island-hopping departing from Krabi, please see the individual island pages:

 These also include listings for alternative island tours (diving, fishing etc.)